The VA Denied My MST Claim – Should I Just Give Up?

 Eventually, however, the symptoms catch up with them.

-MST cases have successfully been proven without any contemporaneous reporting and without any of the usually recognized markers of sexual trauma.
+MST cases have successfully been proven without any contemporaneous reporting and any of the usually recognized markers of sexual trauma.

 Nexus between event and trauma